 - Tear up the scrap pieces of paper and put them in the blender.
-If you want pink hearts you can use red and white, or you could just do white paper.
-If you have a lot of a certain color (like yellow), then you could make a different colored batch.
+If you want pink hearts, you can use red and white, or you could just do white paper.
+If you have a lot of paper in a certain color (like yellow), then you could make several batches.
 Experiment and see what you like.

-- Pour the paper water slurry out onto a screen and generously sprinkle in your wildflower seeds.
-You want to smooth out the slurry some on the screen so it’s not too thick
+- Pour the paper water slurry onto a screen and generously sprinkle in your wildflower seeds.
+You want to smooth out the slurry some on the screen so it’s not too thick.

 - Once the paper has completely dried (a few hours), carefully peel it off of the screen.

-- Lay a heart-shaped cookie cutter on the paper and trace around it with a pen or marker.
+- Lay a heart-shaped cookie cutter on the paper and trace around it with the pen or marker.
 Cut out the heart shapes.

 DIY Valentine Handprint Heart Tree

 This project is great for the youngest ones in the family and makes a great gift for grandparents.
-Tracing their hand and cutting out the hearts helps with fine motor skills and teaches symmetry.
+Tracing their hand and cutting out the hearts helps kids practice their fine motor skills and teaches symmetry.
 As a homeschool family, these are just some of the skills we cover in a day!
-Here’s the easy tutorial for this cute valentine keepsake.
+Here’s the easy tutorial for this cute Valentine keepsake.